Cleveland Park Streambank Stabilization

 Floodplain activities include excavating old streambank material and regrading the slopes away from the river to create a more natural stream channel, which will be replanted with native riparian vegetation.
 All of the streambank work along the Reedy River and Richland Creek will include removal of invasive plant materials.

 The second stage focuses on the area from the Major Rudolf Anderson, Jr. Memorial upstream to Cleveland Street.
-The section of the Swamp Rabbit Trail between the Memorial and the Cancer Survivors Park will be closed through January 2019.
+The section of the Swamp Rabbit Trail between the Memorial and the Cancer Survivors Park will be closed in February 2019.

-The areas adjacent to the Greenville Zoo parking lot, near Cleveland Park Drive and Lakehurst Street, will be active with streambank work in January and February 2019.
+The areas adjacent to the Greenville Zoo parking lot, near Cleveland Park Drive and Lakehurst Street, will be active with streambank work into March 2019.
 Trail and road closures for this area will coincide with the closures related to ReWa's DIG Greenville project.